Intergranular Corrosion Testing (IGC)

 ASTM A262 Test Method

-This is a standard test for evaluating intergranular corrosion in stainless steels.
+ASTM 262 is a standard method for intergranular corrosion testing in stainless steels.
 It helps detect potential weaknesses that could lead to failure.
 By using this method, engineers can catch problems early and save resources by preventing future corrosion issues.

-The ASTM A262 test method includes several practices, such as Practice A (Oxalic Acid Etch Test), Practice B (Streicher Test), Practice C (Huey Test), Practice D (Streicher Test), and Practice E (Strauss Test).
+This test method includes several practices, such as Practice A (Oxalic Acid Etch Test), Practice B (Streicher Test), Practice C (Huey Test), and Practice E (Strauss Test).
 Each practice is designed to assess different aspects of IGC susceptibility and provides valuable information about the material’s behavior under corrosive conditions.

 ASTM G28 Test Method